codecentricnl/ai-workshop-docs/docs/5-persist-author-data.md

 ```

 #### JPA repository
-create an interface ``/datasource/AuthorRepository.java`` that extends ``JPARepository<Author, Long>`` and annotate
+create an interface ``/data/AuthorRepository.java`` that extends ``JPARepository<AuthorJPA, Long>`` and annotate
 the interface with ``@Repository``

 #### JPA to domain Mapper
-Since we decoupled our data model from the actual domain model, we need to teach our application how to map between
+Since we want to decouple our data model from the actual domain model, we need to teach our application how to map between
 domain and data model.
-There are fancy libraries for this such as mapstruct but let us code it ourselves for now.
+There are fancy libraries for this such as [mapstruct](https://mapstruct.org/) but let us code
+it ourselves for now.

-Create a class ``/datasource/AuthorMapper.java`` with a method that maps all fields of Author.class to the
+Create a class ``/data/AuthorMapper.java`` with a method that maps all fields of Author.class to the
 corresponding fields of AuthorJPA.class and returns the instance of it.
 Method signature:
 ```java
 public static AuthorJPA mapToJPA(Author author)
 ```

+> Hint: You may need to add some getters.
+And you can make use of the builder pattern.

 #### Updating the AuthorServiceImpl.java
 In the previous task we only added a log statement to the ``AuthorServiceImpl.registerAuthor`` implementation.